 Interview: Markus Brunner

-"Innovation is first and foremost a personal attitude."
+«Innovation is above all a personal attitude.»

 Wurenlingen (CH)

-Design engineer in product development
+Designer in product development

 February 2008